buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcPortsAndWaterwaysDomain/PropertyEnumerations/PEnum_FenderType.md

 # PEnum_FenderType

-Enumeration describing the different sub types of fenders.
+Enumeration describing the different sub types of fenders.<!-- end of definition -->

 ## Items